 - a physical blocking sunscreen, preferably with zinc oxide as the main active ingredient

-Use daily.
-Reapply every two hours if out in the sun or more frequently if sweating or swimming.
+Use a sunscreen daily.
+Reapply it every 2 hours if you’re out in the sun — more frequently if you’re sweating or swimming.

 In that case, look for a mineral sunscreen that also has iron oxide in it, which can block some visible light.
 Use daily.
 Wear sun-protective clothing that’s SPF-infused.

 Your doctor may also suggest laser treatment or chemical peels to reduce hyperpigmentation, depending on the cause of your hyperpigmentation.